MBrunoStem/regex-tutorial/gist-template.md

 # Regex Tutorial

-This repository is quick rundown of the regex for "Macthing an Email".
+This repository is quick rundown of some basic concepts of regex, and we'll be using the "Macthing an Email" regex as an example.

 ## Summary
 As stated above this repository will describe the regex for "Matching an Email" or: